U.S. automakers say 70% of EV models would not qualify for tax credit under Senate bill

 Automakers have been privately expressing concern about the proposal’s increasing requirements for vehicles’ batteries and critical-mineral contents to be sourced from the United States.

-John Bozzella, heads of the Alliance for Automotive Innovation that represents General Motors, Toyota Motor , and Ford Motor among others, said a July 27 proposal by Senators Chuck Schumer and Joe Manchin would make 70% of 72 U.S. electric, plug-in hybrid and fuel-cell EVs ineligible upon passage.
+John Bozzella, heads of the Alliance for Automotive Innovation that represents General Motors, Toyota Motor, and Ford Motor among others, said a July 27 proposal by Senators Chuck Schumer and Joe Manchin would make 70 percent of 72 U.S. electric, plug-in hybrid, and fuel-cell EVs ineligible upon passage.

+“None would qualify for the full credit when additional sourcing requirements go into effect,” he said.

+Car makers want significant changes to the proposal, which is part of a larger drug pricing, energy, and tax bill.

 “A more gradual phase-in of the battery component, critical mineral and final assembly requirements – that better reflect current geopolitical, sourcing and mineral extraction realities – will preserve the credit for millions of Americans,” Bozzella wrote.